 By Raya AlJadir

 Illustration by Matilda and Chris, who call themselves Tumim and Prendergast.
-They both have a rare disease.
+Matilda has a rare rheumatic autoimmune diseases.

 More on Disability Horizons…